Yo! Stop poisoning the planet, Tiffany & Co! Today I found 47 LEADED items for sale on Tiffany’s website. It’s 2020! #KnowBetterDoBetter

 I registered at Tiffany & Co. for my wedding in 1994.

-I used to LOVE Tiffany & Co., and all that I assumed went with the name and their products (design, style, quality) – but in recent years I have been nothing but disappointed by the brand [a brand that I once romanticized and glamorized!]
+I used to LOVE Tiffany & Co., and all that I assumed went with the name and its products (design, style, quality).
+Yet in recent years I have been nothing but disappointed by the brand (which I once romanticized and glamorized)!

-I actually registered at Tiffany’s for my wedding (to my ex-husband, Mark – back in 1994)!
-In 1994 the place settings were outrageously expensive (I think they were about $240 for one place setting of dishes – one dinner plate, one salad plate, one bread plate, one saucer and a teacup!), and several of my friends chipped in together, in groups – with each group buying just one place setting for us.
-Now [December, 2020] the dish pictured below (a small bread and butter dish) is $99 on replacements.com — for just a single dish from my wedding pattern!
-At the time, I had no idea this china I was registering for, china that was to be a “lifetime heirloom for my family”, was covered with incredibly high-Lead-glaze — on the food-contact surface of the dishes, no less!
+I actually registered at Tiffany’s for my wedding (to my ex-husband Mark, back in 1994)!
+In 1994, the place settings were outrageously expensive (I think they were about $240 for one place setting of dishes, which included a dinner plate, a salad plate, a bread plate, a saucer, and a teacup!).
+Several of my friends chipped in together — in groups, with each group buying just one place setting for us.
+Now (fast forward to December 2020) the dish pictured below (a small bread and butter dish) is $99 on replacements.com for just a single dish from my same wedding pattern!
+At the time, I had no idea the china I was registering for — china that was meant to be a “lifetime heirloom for my family,” — was covered with incredibly high-Lead-glaze on the food-contact surface of the dishes!

 This was my wedding china (Tiffany’s Frank Lloyd Wright Imperial pattern).